Archive What to Do When Your Child Is Cyberbullied?

 What to Do If Your Child Is a Victim of Cyberbullying

-After suspecting your child is being cyberbullied, you need to take a series of actions to help your child.
-For different reasons, you may not want to take some of the steps listed below; nevertheless, you should always express your support and compassion for your child.
+After suspecting your child is a victim of online bullying, you need to take a series of actions to help your child.
+For different reasons, you may not want to take some of the steps listed below.
+Nevertheless, you should always express your support and compassion for your child.

 1. Talk to Your Child